-How to access the opt folder on a Mac?
+How to access the opt folder on your Mac and make it visible?

 Finding and accessing opt isn’t as simple as finding other hidden folders.
 In this article, we explain why and how to find and access the opt folder.

-One of the reasons this isn’t as easy to find as Library or even Net or var is that macOS does not have an opt (or /opt) folder.
-Instead, macOS has a /usr/local/opt folder, which is something you can make visible in Finder.
+This isn’t as easy to find as a Library or even Net or var because macOS does not even have an opt (or /opt) folder.
+Instead, macOS has a /usr/local/opt folder, something you can make visible in the Finder.

-Ordinarily, you aren't going to need to find and access the /usr/local/opt folder, unless this is something you need for downloading new software applications from third-party providers, such as Intel or Homebrew.
+Ordinarily, you aren’t going to need to find and access the /usr/local/opt folder unless you need to download new software applications from third-party providers, such as Intel or Homebrew.

-Whatever the format you find opt within your macOS directory, the purpose of this folder is: “a directory for installing unbundled packages (i.e. packages not part of the Operating System distribution, but provided by an independent source), each one in its own subdirectory.”
+Whatever the format you find opt within your macOS directory, the purpose of this folder is to serve as “a directory for installing unbundled packages (i.e., packages not part of the Operating System distribution, but provided by an independent source), each one in its own subdirectory.”

 How to find opt folder using Terminal

-- Go to Terminal - in the Utilities folder.
+- Open Terminal from the Applications > Utilities folder.

-- Now Reinitialize the Finder, either by rebooting or clicking the Finder while holding down the Option key, then selecting “Relaunch.”
+- Now, Reinitialize the Finder, either by rebooting or right-clicking the Finder while holding down the Option key, then selecting “Relaunch.”

-- Now this should show every hidden folder, including the /usr/local/opt folder.
+- This should show every hidden folder, including the /usr/local/opt folder.

-How to access Opt folder using the Finder
+How to access the Opt folder using the Finder

 - Press Command+Shift+G to open the dialogue box.

-- Now you should have temporary access, so you should be able to drag it into the Finder favourites if you want to access it again.
+- Now, you should have temporary access, so you should be able to drag it into the Finder favorites if you want to access it again.

 How to visualize all your folders with Space Lens

-Space Lens one of the powerful tools in CleanMyMac X. With its help, you can scan your hard drive and build a detailed map of your storage.
-You'll get a list of all the files and folders on your Mac and how much space they take.
-In a few clicks, you can see what's taking space and remove the space hoggers for good.
+Space Lens is one of the powerful tools in CleanMyMac X. With its help, you can scan your hard drive and build a detailed map of your storage.
+You’ll get a list of all the files and folders on your Mac and how much space they take.
+You can see what’s taking space in a few clicks and remove the space hoggers for good.

 - Download and install CleanMyMac X.